 Fighting Zorrilla is a means to an end for ‘Rougarou’.
 His main objective is to clean up at 140lbs and there are a number of quality matchups available to him.
 Lightweight king Devin Haney has already expressed an interest in fighting Prograis.

-At 1/18 it’s clear to see that a win, and a comprehensive one is needed, for the hometown favourite.
+At -1400 it’s clear to see that a win, and a comprehensive one is needed, for the hometown favorite.

 Zorrilla, promoted by the legendary Miguel Cotto, replaced Liam Paro as this weekend’s opponent when the Australian withdrew due to injury.